-Customer claim values in our insurance business remained strong, with average risk rates recovering to pre-pandemic levels during the year.
-Our pricing strategy, which was paused during the pandemic, will therefore recommence during 2023 ensuring we balance customer value against the inflationary environment in which we operate.
+Customer claim values in our insurance business returned to higher than pre-pandemic levels, which we celebrate from a customer value perspective.
+This also saw us recommence our equitable pricing strategy which ensures we balance customer value against the inflationary environment we continue to operate in.